Quansight/Quansight-website/apps/labs/posts/pandas-resample.md

 ## What happens when we resample by 'MS'

-`'MS'` is the start-of-the-month counterpart to `'M'` / `'ME'` (not to be confused with `'ms'`, which stands for milliseconds).
+`'MS'` is the start-of-the-month counterpart to `'M'` / `'ME'` (not to be confused with `'ms'`, which stands for "millisecond").
 Let's repeat the example above using this offset alias instead:

 ```python
 print(df.resample('MS', on='date')['price'].mean())